 Posing is a very big subject in portrait photography, and too much to cover right now, so I’ll just mention hands in this tutorial.

 Hands are very important in photos and can easily ruin a shot.
-Okay, ruin is probably a bit strong, but bad hand placement can be the difference between a great portrait to an okay portrait.
+Okay, ruin is probably a bit strong, but bad hand placement in photos can be the difference between a great portrait and an okay portrait.

-- If somebody is sitting down with their hand resting on the arm of the chair, so that it’s closer to camera, it’s going to look big.
+- If somebody is posing sitting down with their hand resting on the arm of the chair, so that it’s closer to camera, it’s going to look big and might also make their arm look short.
 Have them bring the hand closer to their body by pivoting from the elbow.
 This of course is more important for women.

-- It’s best not to have the back of a woman’s hand facing to camera as, again, it will look big.
+- It’s best not to have the back of a woman’s hand facing to camera as it’ll look big.
 The side of the hand is more flattering.

 - For couples holding hands it’s better if their fingers aren’t intertwined as it makes their hands bigger and more prominent.